 Ingredients: Rice, shredded cabbage, ground beef, onion, Fresh green vegetables (parsley, chives, Persian basil, tarragon, dill, and leek), turmeric, salt, pepper

-Shekar polo is the unique traditional shiraz food that Served at most of the ceremonies in this city.
+Shekar polo is the unique traditional Shirazi food served at most of the ceremonies in this city.
 This dish is inherently sweet and consists of sugar, rice, saffron, and almonds.
 Firstly, the rice is first brewed with sugar and saffron.
 Finally, the candied dried tangerine peel and chopped almonds are added as the toppings to the dish.
-The locals often serve this dish with the Khoresht-e Gheime, a kind of Persian stew.
+The locals often serve this Shirazi food with the Khoresht-e Gheime, a kind of Persian stew.

 Ingredients: Rice, sugar, saffron, almonds, sweet dried tangerine peel, salt, pepper